Maximizing Your Financial Recovery in a Car Accident Case in New York

 For your claim to be successful, you will need to demonstrate that another party caused the accident.
 In most cases, that is the other driver or the driver in a single-car crash in which you were a passenger.

-As your attorneys, we can assist with your PIP claim to make sure you recover that financial assistance, and we can press onward with a claim to recover the maximum compensation available according to the seriousness of your injuries.
+As your attorneys, we can assist with your PIP claim to make sure you recover that financial assistance after a car accident, and we can press onward with a claim to recover the maximum compensation available according to the seriousness of your injuries.
 We will work with investigators to gather police accident reports, witness statements, photos, surveillance videos, and other evidence to show who was at fault for the crash.

 If we cannot reach a fair settlement with the insurance company based on the evidence and a comprehensive accounting of the injuries and losses you have suffered, then we will file a lawsuit on your behalf to seek full compensation for you.